 The paramedics also donned protective DuPont suits with powered air purifying respirators, a system all Grady paramedics and EMTs are familiar with.

-Wearing these systems creates safety redundancies that protect the paramedics should anything unexpected happen, Jamison said.
+In this case they were used primarily for comfort, not becaue of an airborn threat.
+Wearing these systems also creates safety redundancies that protect the paramedics should anything unexpected happen, Jamison said.

 When it comes to patient care, Miles said they have unique guidelines that address a myriad of presentations, but they also have immediate access to the team physician if necessary.